-Just because you can transfer your points between Hyatt accounts doesn’t mean you should.
-However, there are a few situations in which I will outline below where it absolutely makes sense.
+Just because you can transfer your points between Hyatt accounts doesn't mean you should.
+However, there are a few situations that I will outline below where it absolutely makes sense.

 Booking a Longer Award Stay: Perhaps the most obvious reason to combine Hyatt points is to book a longer award stay than you might otherwise be able to afford on your own.
 If two members each had 50,000 World of Hyatt points, combining them into one account will allow them to book a longer award stay without having separate reservations.
 This will ultimately remove complications.

 The Hyatt Globalist Guest of Honor Perk: Do you have a friend or relative with Hyatt's top-tier Globalist status?
 If so, you can take advantage of what Hyatt calls the Guest of Honor perk.
 You can transfer points to the Hyatt Globalist member's account to book an award for you.
 When they do this, you will receive all of the Globalist perks and a taste of what Hyatt's top-tier status is like.